0x00Duke/MATH/README.md

 # MATH
-All math projects I did so far in first year a EPITECH 2020-2021
+All math projects I did so far in first year at EPITECH, 2020-2021

+In each folder you will find the correspondant pdf subject.